-- 1. Role Ambiguity and Uncertainty.
-Participants expressed confusion about who was responsible for managing the evacuation center-the school or the local government unit (LGU), leading to disorganization. - 2.
+- 1. Role Uncertainty.
+Participants expressed their confusion about their responsibilities when managing the evacuation center.
+They were unaware of whether the school or the local government unit (LGU) should be responsible, which led to disorganization. - 2.
 Disorganization and Chaos.
-The lack of clear roles and responsibilities contributed to chaotic and disorganized situations during evacuations, making it difficult to manage evacuees effectively. - 3.
-Lack of Communication and Coordination.
-There was poor communication and coordination between the school staff and the LGU, which further exacerbated the confusion during the emergency response. - 4.
+The lack of training and orientation of the participants has resulted in the absence of clearer roles and responsibilities and has contributed to a chaotic and disorganized situation during evacuations, making it difficult for them to manage evacuees effective. - 3.
+Lack of Communication and Poor Coordination.
+The emergency response became unclear because of lac of effective communication between the school staff and LGU. - 4.
 Inadequate Preparedness and Training.
-Participants noted their lack of preparation and training for handling evacuation responsibilities, highlighting a gap in their readiness to manage such situations. - 5.
+Participants pointed out their insufficient training to handle evacuation tasks and it showed major shortcomings in their readiness to deal with emergencies. - 5.
 Overwhelmed and Underprepared Staff.
-School staff felt overwhelmed by their responsibilities and unprepared to handle the demands of managing an evacuation, leading to inefficiencies.
+School employees experienced overwhelming responsibilities and lacked preparedness for their evacuation management tasks, which resulted in operational inefficiencies.

 These themes collectively emphasize the need for clearer roles, better communication, and improved training for school staff to handle emergencies more effectively.
 This is supported by Oro and Benavides (2021) who examined the improvement of school-level DRRM practices in Sorsogon's Second Congressional District from 2016 to 2019.
-Their study outlined pre-disaster activities like simulations, orientations, and planning; disaster-time protocols such as class suspensions and coordination with authorities; and post-disaster actions including damage assessment, reporting, infrastructure evaluation, and collaboration with government agencies.
-Recommendations focused on enhancing disaster preparedness, response capabilities, and ongoing risk assessment.
+The study detailed procedures for pre-disaster simulations and planning along with disaster-time class suspensions and authority coordination and post-disaster assessment tasks and reporting for infrastructure evaluation and government agency collaboration.
+The recommendations aimed to improve readiness before disasters strike along with reaction effectiveness and sustained vulnerability assessments.